32 proven ways to increase your clients as a freelancer

 - Building proprietary software for a specific problem

 - Offering add-on services such as technical monitoring

 Whatever it is, make your unique value proposition (UVP) clear across all your marketing and communications.
-This way, you’re not just a WordPress developer, but an expert in a specific market.
+This way, you’re not just a WordPress developer, but an expert who offers clearly-defined value.